friedev/midi-autorecord/README.md

 # midi-autorecord

-A headless background daemon (Linux, ALSA sequencer) that watches for named external MIDI devices, records their input, and writes each take to a Standard MIDI File after a configurable silence timeout (or on device disconnect / shutdown).
+A headless background daemon that watches for named external MIDI input devices and automatically records their input to Standard MIDI Files.
+Written in Python for Linux + ALSA, with systemd support.

+> [!WARNING]
+> **Slop alert!**
+> The initial version of this project was entirely vibe coded.
+> Although I have reviewed the code myself and used it without issue, your mileage may vary.

+## Motivation

+I like to spontaneously noodle around on the piano, but I rarely bother to start a recording.
+Sometimes, though, I'll play something I think is neat and wish I'd recorded it.

+That's where this project comes in!
+Now every take gets automatically saved as MIDI file I can play back or even import straight into a DAW.

 ## Features

-- Matches devices by **name** (ALSA client + port), not by unstable client numbers, so reconnects and reboots are handled automatically.
+- Matches devices by **name** (ALSA client + port identifiers), not by client/port *numbers*, which are unstable in my experience.
-- One independent recording session per connected device; each session emits its own `.mid` files.
+- Gracefully handles device disconnects/reconnects and service interruptions.
+- Simultaneous recording of takes on all connected devices.
-- Takes start on the first note and finalize after a silence timeout, with leading/trailing silence trimmed and the first note anchored at time 0.
+- Takes start on the first note and finalize after a silence timeout, with leading/trailing silence trimmed.
-- Runs as a `systemd --user` service, started at login.

 ## Dependencies

 - `mido`
 - [`pyalsa`](https://github.com/alsa-project/alsa-python)

 The official `pyalsa` is not published to PyPI, so it is pulled from the ALSA project's git tag.
 Building it requires a C compiler and `libasound` development headers at install time.

 ## Install